Stretch marks are very common, and can occur at any age or in any gender...

 Essential fatty acids are primarily found in fish and it is recommended that people have a serving of this substance at least a few times a day or when needed.
 Selenium is found in whole wheat products, wheat germ, tuna, garlic, salmon and Brazil nuts.

-Vitamin C does fight against wrinkles.
+Vitamin C helps fight against wrinkles.
 Many fruits such as apples, oranges and lemons are perfect for helping the skin to retain its youthful state.
 Once again, a person can apply the juices directly to their skin to receive the benefit and not just have to consume them.
 Red fruits and vegetables are also great for building up collagen.
 Remember that tomatoes have this substance but other red fruits and veggies such as red peppers, red apples, strawberries and watermelon have this benefit as well.

 Dark colored fruits and vegetables such as blueberries and prunes help to neutralize free radicals within a person's skin.
 This simply means that these fruits help to get rid of damaged cells, bacteria, waste material and microorganisms that destroy the skin.
 Nuts are a great food source for getting rid of radicals and they help to build up the collagen levels as well.
 These foods also are great for increasing elastin.
 These are foods that are good for your skin and there are some more as well.